-In Table 1, it can be seen that there are several methodologies, tools and software that could be commercialized, but obviously, this depends on the owner and their interests regarding these results generated.
+As it can be seen in Table 1, there are several methodologies, tools and software that could be commercialized, but obviously, this depends on the owner and their interests regarding these results generated.
 In addition, most of these results that could be commercialized are already at an early stage of development and hence deciding now which is the best channel to commercialize them is probably not feasible.

-Another big block of RESCCUE results presented in Table 1 are the datasets generated by the several methodologies, tools, software via setting-up models with the research site information.
-In these cases, commercialization is not an option so the way to exploit the results is via publishing them, or spread them in conferences, networking events and making them available with open data.
-This is precisely the main purpose of D8.3 Data Management Plan and its revisions, that will assess in detail how each dataset should be made available, which should be public and which shouldn't, and also preparing a RESCCUE metadata catalogue to make sure that all the results are easily found and identified.
+Another big block of RESCCUE results are the datasets generated by the several methodologies, tools, software via setting-up models with the research site information.
+In these cases, commercialization is not an option so the way to exploit the results is via publishing them or spreading them in conferences, networking events and making them available with open data (i.e. in an open-access repository such as Zenodo).
+This is specially detailed in D8.2 Data Management Plan and its revisions.

 Finally, the last big block of RESCCUE results are the publications (such as the Resilience Action Plans and some other critical deliverables of the project).
 In these cases, the exploitation channel is clear: the results must be published so they can reach a wider audience and the impacts of the project can be easily deployed to other cities.
-In order to this, the several specific strategies described in section 4 should be used.
+In order to this, the several specific strategies described in section 5.4 should be applied.